redis/node-redis/README.md

 ## client.send_command(command_name[, [args][, callback]])

 All Redis commands have been added to the `client` object.
-However, if new commands are introduced before this library is updated, you can use `send_command()` to send arbitrary commands to Redis.
+However, if new commands are introduced before this library is updated or if you want to add individual commands you can use `send_command()` to send arbitrary commands to Redis.

 All commands are sent as multi-bulk commands. `args` can either be an Array of arguments, or omitted / set to undefined.

 ## client.add_command(command_name)